gbrlfaria/rune-breaker/README.md

 When run, the program iterates over all images inside the `./data/screenshots/` directory.
 For each screenshot, the user should press the arrow keys in the correct order to label the directions and `1`, `2`, or `3` to label the arrow shape.

-There are four different types of arrows, which can be arranged within three groups, as shown below.
+There are five different types of arrows, which can be arranged within three groups, as shown below.

 ![Arrow shapes](./docs/arrow_types.png)

 This distinction is made to avoid problems related to data imbalance.
 This topic will be better explained later on in the [dataset](#dataset) section.
-Before we proceed, notice that there are two types of arrows inside the **full** category.
-This choice was made based on the similarity between both shapes.
-Since they are similar, there should be no problem in doing so.

 After a screenshot is labeled, the application moves it to another folder.
-Finally, the file is renamed with a name that contains its labels and a unique id (e.g. `full_rdlu_123.png`, where each letter in `rdlu` represents a direction).
+Finally, the file is renamed with a name that contains its labels and a unique id (e.g. `wide_rdlu_123.png`, where each letter in `rdlu` represents a direction).

+> Note: it is also possible to generate artificial samples directly using the game assets.

 ### Preprocessing
 With our screenshots correctly labeled, we can move to the preprocessing stage.